FemiMerit/Project1/README.md

 ### First Time Visitor Goals:

-* As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
+* As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about Femi Merit background.
 * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
-* As a First Time Visitor, I want to see the testimonials, so I can see whether the organization is trustworthy.
+* As a First Time Visitor, I was to see updates to Femi's emplyment histrory

-### Returning VisitorGoals:

-* As a Returning Visitor, I want to see various pets, so that I can pick from.
+* As a First Time Visitor, I want to see information about Femi's job roles, so i can undertand what he specialise in
-* As a Returning Visitor, I want to see information about animals, so that I can learn about each animal and make a prudent decision.
+* As a First Time Visitor, I want to have a way to contact Femi Merit, so I can know his availability
-* As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular animal.
+* As a First Time Visitor, I want to find link directing me to the company site Femi Merit has worked for
-* As a Returning Visitor, I want to find community links, so that I can learn more about the organization.
+* As a first time Visitor, I want to be able to get confirmation that my message sent to Femi as been achknowledge

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adopt.
+* As a Frequent User, I want to check whether there are any changes with Femi's job situation, so I can make a choice to contact him or not
-* As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

 ## Features